oracle-livelabs/apex/book-club-lab/10-implementing-ratings/implementing-ratings-and-reviews.md

 9. Click **Save**.

+## Task 6: Run the Application

-10. Refresh the page where your application is running.
+1. Refresh the page where your application is running.

-11. Add a book to your library and mark it as read so the **Rate Book** button appears.
+2. Add a book to your library and mark it as read so the **Rate Book** button appears.

     ![Book Details page in runtime application showing the Rate Book button](images/details-runtime.png " ")

-12. Test the Rate Book page by clicking the Rate Book button to open the form page.
+3. Test the Rate Book page by clicking the Rate Book button to open the form page.

     ![Rate Book page in runtime application](images/rate-form-runtime.png " ")